heysushil/Learn-with-HeySushil-about-Platform-setups/PhpMyAdmin MySql Querys/readme.md

 # Fetch data from table gorup by dublicate data but fetch uniqly behalf of multipal group by

         SELECT recipient, events, tags, COUNT(events) AS CNT FROM tbl_email_logs WHERE tags REGEXP '^[0-9].*' GROUP BY recipient,events,tags HAVING COUNT(*) > 0;

+# Count all dublicate data form table and delete duplicate data from table remains the last max id data on table

+        SELECT , COUNT() AS CNT FROM mock_data GROUP BY gender HAVING COUNT(*) > 1;

+        DELETE FROM mock_data WHERE id NOT IN ( SELECT MAX(id) AS MaxRecordID FROM mock_data GROUP BY gender );